PierreBSC/Pipeline-SeqFISH/README.md

 Installation of the pipeline
 --------------------------------------

-To install the pipeline, simply download it from our [Github repository] (https://github.com/PierreBSC/Pipeline-SeqFISH).
+To install the pipeline, simply download it from our [Github repository](https://github.com/PierreBSC/Pipeline-SeqFISH).
 Unzip it and open Matlab.
 Click on the **Set Path** button and then on the **Add button** to select the unzipped directory before saving (**Save button**) .
 If this is not working, change the working directory and select the pipeline directory.

 Image data formatting and organization